Nine Tips to Declutter Your Home Before Your Retirement Move

 3. Stop collecting more stuff

-Even if it means telling friends and family members to skip this year’s birthday present.
+Everyone likes the latest and greatest new gadgets.
+But, sometimes you can reduce stress and make your life simpler by getting by with what you already own, even if that means telling friends and family members to skip this year’s birthday presents.
 “If you continue to accumulate things through the decluttering process, you’re just rearranging deck chairs on the Titanic, and you’ll be a lot slower in reaching your goals,” says Lisa Dooley, author of More Space.
 More Time.
 More Joy!: Organizing Your Best Life.

 4. Consider getting outside help